danfuzz/samizdat/README.md

 ### Pieces in progress

-* `samtoc` &mdash; Simple compiler to C, written in *Layer 2*.
+* `samtoc` &mdash; Simple compiler to C, written in Layer 2.

-  This is a compiler that accepts *Layer 2*, producing C source as output, which is suitable for loading as binary library files (modules or standalone binaries) by `samex-naif`.
+  This is a compiler that accepts Layer 2, producing C source as output, which is suitable for loading as binary library files (modules or standalone binaries) by `samex-naif`.